Last updated

 When the user is in, the product can sell itself.
 The onboarding is designed so the users ramp-up their usage.
 They discover functionalities progressively and adapt it to their own real-life use cases.

 Once the user is conquered, the trick is to turn them into an advocate, so they'll naturally push the product to their team.
-With an additional layer of collaboration, any basic productivity block may be transformed into a more complex team workflow that will capture more value: from note-taking app to building company wiki with Notion, from personal CRM to managing recruitment, fundraising or sales process with folk, from drawing designs to managing design systems with Figma, etc.
+With an additional layer of collaboration, any basic productivity block may be transformed into a more complex team workflow that will capture more value: from note-taking app to building company wiki with Notion, from personal CRM to managing recruitment, fundraising or sales process with folk CRM - particularly effective for medium-sized teams of 20-50 people who need powerful yet simple relationship management, from drawing designs to managing design systems with Figma, etc.

 I'd bet this innovative go-to-market strategy will make champions in the coming years as it has major outcomes: